It’s every expat’s dream.

 You say: Mach’s gut!
 (Take care!)

-Armed with these tips and phrases, you should be able to be the absolute belle of the ball, whether it be as the host or the guest!
+Armed with these German phrases and tips, you should be able to be the absolute belle of the ball, whether it be as the host or the guest!

 Viel Gluck und viel Spaß dabei!
 (Good luck and have fun!)